 If you suffer from allergies and want to sleep in a healthier and more comfortable environment, then you've come to the right place!
 In our comprehensive Allergy Bedding Buying Guide, you will find innovative and high quality allergy relief products to help you get the good night's sleep of your dreams.
 Shopping for allergy bedding, however, can be complicated and confusing, especially if you are not familiar with the vast array of products.
-As the manufacturer (most of our Allergy Armor brand bedding is made right here in Atlanta, GA), we have taken our experience to create this helpful guide in the hopes that you too can find relief without the use of medication or allergy shots.
+As the manufacturer (most of our Allergy Armor brand bedding is made right here in Georgia), we have taken our experience to create this helpful guide in the hopes that you too can find relief without the use of medication or allergy shots.

 What Is Allergy Bedding?